TheCoolerMS3/TheCoolerMS3/README.md

 # Hello!!
 Welcome :)
-I am Eve, previously known as LenEnjoyer and (in my really early days) MS3, my pronouns are mainly she/her.
+I am Eve, previously known as LenEnjoyer and (in my really early days) MS3.
+My pronouns are mainly she/her.

 I got my start in coding Scratch projects as a kid, and now have the same fun with 👻**real code**👻 !
 If you want to learn more about me as a person, [my website](https://bottom.monster) is your next stop :)